Windows Media Player does not recognize blank CD? Fix it now

 search automatically for updated driver software Windows Media Player does not recognize blank CD

-4. Wait for the Windows to search for any driver updates.
+4. Wait for Windows to search for any driver updates.
 Windows will automatically download and install any new drivers.

 5. Restart your PC and check for any improvements.